iastro-pt/python-for-astronomers/scripting.md

 It seems after some research that `Click` have much if not all of the above
 features: argument parsing, colors in the terminal, progressbar, etc.

-If you want to learn a knew module, I think this will be a good one (if not the best).
+If you want to learn a new module, I think this will be a good one (if not the best).

 Any missing documentation here is due to lack of knowledge :)